eSlate Voting FAQs

 Yes.
 Someone will be there to help you, but the system is designed to help you vote without assistance.
 There is an audio ballot reader that can help if you have problems with your eyesight or difficulties reading the ballot for other reasons and there is a “Help” button that provides on-screen assistance if you have a question.
-If you press the “Help” button twice, an Election Officer will come.
+If you press the “Help” button twice, an Vote Center Representative will come.

 How can we be sure this system is working correctly?

 Before any vote is cast, the machines are tested to make sure they work as expected.
-This process, known as Logic & Accuracy (L&A) testing, allows Elections Officials to be sure votes are counted as they are cast.
-Election Officials have always and will always ensure votes are recorded correctly.
+This process, known as Logic & Accuracy (L&A) testing, allows Vote Center Representative to be sure votes are counted as they are cast.
+Vote Center Representatives have always and will always ensure votes are recorded correctly.
 Comprehensive system testing and validation are conducted before every election.
 After the election, the Registration & Elections Division conducts the canvass, or the one percent manual tally of the votes cast that serves as an audit to validate the results before they are made official.
 There are many other security features—both in the process and in equipment and software—built into the election cycle.